Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 -->
 - The app is already set up with a button to invoke your POST request function

-2. Create a POST request function
+2. Creating the POST request function

 Your POST request should pass data for these parameters:
 - “userId"